-Looking for yarn stash organization ideas?
-Knowing what to do with your yarn store is a common problem.
-Even though I have only been back into knitting again for a short while, I have already accumulated an amount of leftover wool, and some balls that I liked and could not resist.
-It's very hard to resist all those lovely colours and textures we can buy these days!
+It’s very hard to stop with all those lovely colours and textures we can buy these days!
 Before you know it there is no more space under the bed, or in the linen storage area and the tops of wardrobes are full to overflowing!
 If you are an enthusiastic crafter you will understand this situation well.

-For many costs will play a big role too.
+For many cost will play a big role too.
 For those of us with budget constraints, there are so many ways to recycle common everyday items into storage containers.
 Pinterest is full of them.
-One idea I saw was to recycle an old locker or wardrobe, and add shelves to it.
-Another DIY idea was to use old crates and join them together with cable ties into a cube type display.
+One idea I saw was to recycle an old locker or wardrobe and add shelves to it.
+Another DIY idea was to use old crates and join them together with cable ties into a cube-type display.
 Someone else used old boxes and joined them together into a unit.

 Once you have made a decision on the way you like things to be stored, then you’re ready to look at particular products.